Summer Institute for Preparing Future Faculty

 — Summer Institute alumni

-The Graduate Division is pleased to announce its fourteenth annual Summer Institute for Preparing Future Faculty.
+The Graduate Division is pleased to announce its 18th annual Summer Institute for Preparing Future Faculty.

 Offered jointly by the Graduate Division’s Graduate Writing Center and GSI Teaching & Resource Center, the Summer Institute enables graduate students to excel in all aspects of academic life as they pursue an advanced degree at UC Berkeley and transition from graduate school to future academic careers.
 Graduate students who are nearing completion of their graduate programs and beginning to prepare for the academic job market are encouraged to apply.

 The 2020 Summer Institute will take place over a six-week period, May 20 to June 24.